NehaP0/Masai-Practise-and-Class/NEM 111/Sprint 3/day 1/readme.md

+npm i mongoose
+const mongoose = require("mongoose")

-I don't want the connection to hyappen automatically, it should happen when I want Only when I call the main, the connection will happen
+I don't want the connection to happen automatically, it should happen when I want So I'll put it in "main" function
+So now Only when I call the main, the connection will happen

+Otherwise whenever I run "node index.js", connection would have happened

-URL of mongo: in shell, do mongosh you'll get
+### URL of mongo:
+in shell, do mongosh
+you'll get
-Connecting to:          mongodb:127.0.0.1:27017/?directConnection=true&serverSelection
+Connecting to:          mongodb:127.0.0.1:27017/
                                 localhost | Port num

 if I put wrong link,
 I'll get connected to db and
 I'll get error after some time
 Why?
 Because it is asynchronous in nature